 Only looking for a day pass?
-These can be purchased at the Nepisiguit River Company for the modest sum of $7.
+These can be purchased at the Nepisiguit River Company as well.

 Next up, you’ll need to get some skis if you don’t already have some!
 Classic skis can be rented at the Nepisiguit River Company store for $35 per day, but they also sell skis and other high quality outdoor equipment if you're looking to really gear up.

 A note on getting ready to tackle the great outdoors: when it comes to skiing, it’s best to dress not too warm, but not too cold!
 Windbreakers and a fleece sweater are typically a good pick and it's best to avoid cotton because it absorbs sweat and can quickly get cold.
 Of course, don’t forget a comfortable pair of gloves and a warm hat too!